learreDHDK/ccode/README.md

 				<td>Yes API, no licence</td>
 				<td>No API</td>
 				<td>No API</td>
-				<td>Yes API, No licence stated but inferred Yes platform licence which is based on NASA FOIA</td>
+				<td>Yes API, No licence stated but inferred platform licence which is based on NASA FOIA</td>
 				<td>Yes API, No licence stated but inferred FOIA</td>
 				<td>Yes API, No open source licence stated but inferred that of the platform  http://www.oecd.org/termsandconditions/</td>
 				<td>Yes API, no licence</td>